-In order for it to be valid, any consent from HCP must be:
+To be valid, any consent from HCP must be:

 - Freely given

 - Specific

 - Unambiguous

 - The result of an informed decision.

 Where individual consent has been used as a basis for publication (rather than public interest) then HCPs still has the right to refuse to disclose their data and has still the right to seek correction of mistakes or deletion of their data.